knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="createquestion"></a>
 # **CreateQuestion**
-> ModelQuestionResource CreateQuestion (ModelQuestionResource question)
+> QuestionResource CreateQuestion (QuestionResource question)

 Create a question